Alpharivs/massmap/README.md

 ## Usage

 *[!]
 Masscan has an issue when stopping while using a vpn see [here](https://github.com/robertdavidgraham/masscan/issues/144), you can simply interrupt the countdown pressing ctrl+c and it will still pipe any detected port to nmap.
-Alternatively you can use a dockerized version of masscan using the -docker flag*
+Alternatively you can use a dockerized version of masscan that doesn't suffer from that issue using the -docker flag*

 - Clone the repo to compile it and/or modify it (Make sure to have golang installed!).
 ```bash